DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 As storm's winds calmed down, Kay regained his consciousness and found himself at the same crossing near 9th terminal.
 Alone.
 Jeanne, who has been right before his eyes, is no longer here.
-Dozens of passerbyes and hundreds of people who were going in and out of shops, too were gone.
+Dozens of bystanders and hundreds of people who were going in and out of shops, too were gone.

 "...What's going on!?
 Hey, Jeanne?
 Jeanne, it is not funny how you're hiding to scare me!"